Best San Francisco Tours

 While this full day city tour with Muir Woods and Alcatraz makes for a long day, it’s the only one of the many San Francisco tours that offer both of these national park sites in one day.
 So, if you want to do some major city sightseeing in the US, this is a great option.

 There might be a lot of tour companies offering San Francisco bike rentals to ride across the Golden Gate Bridge.
-Still, there’s only one San Francisco tour company which lets you drop off bike rentals in Sausalito and then catch a private Muir Woods shuttle!
+Still, there’s only one San Francisco tour company which allows you to enjoy Sausalito, Muir Woods, and riding the Golden Gate Bridge all in one day!

-Cruise the Golden Gate Bridge on an e-bike and make your way down to Sausalito.
+Cruise the Golden Gate Bridge on an e-bike and experience the breathtaking views of San Francisco’s skyline from the other side.
 While cruising through the city, be sure to hop off your bike as often as you want to take photos of the Marina, Fisherman’s Wharf, the Palace of Fine Arts, and the Golden Gate Bridge.

-If a Ride to the Woods isn’t your ideal tour itinerary, check out the Ride the City.
-This San Francisco bike tour includes a guided loop through the city to the top sites and lunch in Golden Gate Park.
+If a Ride to the Woods isn’t your ideal tour itinerary, check out Ride the City.
+This San Francisco bike tour includes a guided loop through the city to the top sites and lunch in the colorful Haight-Ashbury neighborhood.

 With the e-bikes, you’ll effortlessly climb San Francisco’s hills as you learn the fascinating history of Fisherman’s Wharf and enjoy stunning views of the Bay as you approach the Golden Gate Bridge.
-You’ll bike through the peninsula’s most iconic neighborhoods, see the beautifully rugged Pacific coast and cruise through Golden Gate Park, one of the city’s greatest treasures.
+You’ll bike through the peninsula’s most iconic neighborhoods, see the National Historic Monument of Aquatic Park, and explore such scenic locations as the Roman and Greek inspired Palace of Fine Arts.

-If you didn’t think that you could see Yosemite in a single day from San Francisco, let us prove you wrong!
+If you didn’t think that you could see Yosemite from San Francisco in one day, let us prove you wrong!